This post contains affiliate links to goods I use and recommend.

 You wouldn’t believe what dastardly snacks are shielded under the vegan umbrella.
 While Oreos, potato chips, sugary cereals, Red Bull, crackers, pancakes, Jello, pop tarts, and Bacos bacon bits, may fall under the vegan category they are in no way shape or form healthy nor do they possess nutritional value.
 Is it a wonder why I had cystic acne, and eczema while living on this stuff?
 This is why you see people who accept the vegetarian and vegan lifestyle but still have health issues ranging from obesity to cancer.

-Get the book The Whole Foods Diet NOW!!!
+Click the link to get The Whole Foods Diet NOW!!!
 Could be life saving.

 What is a plant based diet?